Helkem/6-TokenPrices/README.md

 ## Description
 Built with React with Typescript Vite and Node.js.
 Requires a CoinMarketCap Api key for full functionality.
-Search from the top 100 Cryptocurrencies and track their prices, add your favorites to your watchlist, sort through by rank, marketcap, and price.
+Search from the top 100 cryptocurrencies and add favorites to your watchlist, filter by rank, marketcap, and price.

 ### Dependencies
 * Requires Node.js